openstack-archive/development-proposals/user-stories/proposed/rolling-upgrades.rst

 following is the status of versioned objects for common OpenStack projects:

 * Nova - Implemented
-* Neutron - Not Implemented
+* Neutron - In Progress
 * Glance - Not Applicable
 * Cinder - In Progress, Not Required
 * Swift - Not Applicable